UNINETTSigma2/documentation/hpc_machines/olivia/nccl.md

 ## NCCL runtime configuration

 At this moment (May 2026), all recent NCCL versions suffer from a data corruption issue when using GPUDirect communication in the `LL128` protocol (https://github.com/NVIDIA/nccl/issues/2001).
-To mitigate this problem it is crucial that on a Cray Slingshot systems the correct environment variables are used with the NCCL library.
+To mitigate this problem it is crucial that on a Cray Slingshot systems with GH200, like Olivia, the correct environment variables are used with the NCCL library.
 The current settings recommended by HPE (https://github.com/HewlettPackard/shs-ccl-docs/blob/main/ccl_env.sh) are automatically set when loading the NCCL modules on Olivia:

 ```
 export HSA_FORCE_FINE_GRAIN_PCIE=1